 Coursework Assignment with presentation / Duration of Examination: 40 minutes

+Duration of Coursework: 8 weeks

+prerequisites for module examination:

 Regular participation in the seminar.

-Assignment (Hausarbeit) consisting of a written report on the topic assigned to the student.
+Description: Assignment (Hausarbeit) consisting of a written report on the topic assigned to the student.

 Presentation (Referat) on the topic assigned to the student, including a discussion.